ttop32/JMTrans/README.md

 - ez trans xp korea translator : ez trans xp program and ehnd

 # How to use
-- open the program and type manga image url then press enter
+- open the program and type manga site url then press enter
 - It process translation (it takes time)
 - it will create zip file on user's window download folder